 It’s a diet based on whole grains, legumes, vegetables and fruits with small amounts of nuts and seeds.

 The basic whole foods plant-based (WFPB) principles are:

-- High carbohydrate foods such as grains, starchy vegetables and legumes are at the centre of the diet and provide the majority of daily calories
+- High carbohydrate whole plant foods such as grains, starchy vegetables and legumes are at the centre of the diet and provide the majority of daily calories

 - The diet includes large serves of a wide variety of vegetables including green leafy vegetables and cruciferous vegetables